John Davidson Clark

 John Davidson Clark (September 26, 1884 – November 6, 1961) was an American antitrust lawyer and politician.
 He was a member of the Council of Economic Advisers from 1946 to 1953, including the last three years as Vice Chairman.
-Prior to joining the Council, Clark served in the Wyoming Legislature.
+Prior to joining the council, Clark served in the Wyoming Legislature.

-A native of Fort Collins, Colorado, Clark graduated from the University of Nebraska–Lincoln in 1905, and earned a law degree from Columbia Law School in 1907.
+A native of Fort Collins, Colorado, Clark graduated from the University of Nebraska in 1905, and earned a law degree from Columbia Law School in 1907.
 He began practicing law in Cheyenne, Wyoming, and became Director of American National Bank of Cheyenne in 1919.
 In 1931, he earned a doctorate from Johns Hopkins University with a dissertation on United States antitrust law.